-Lead Implementer: City of Little Rock Public Works; City of Little Rock Parks & Recreation Other Groups: City of Little Rock Board of Directors Timeline: Short-Term (1-3 Years) Funding Sources: None Required
+Lead Implementer: City of Little Rock P

+Other Groups: City of Little Rock B

+Timeline: Short-Term (1-3 Year

+Funding Sources: None Required

 Currently, the City of Little Rock's Public Works Department manages and maintains recreational trails, even in city parks.
 This is a highly unusual operational structure that was cited to create problems for trail maintenance and park operations.
 As a recreational asset for the parks system, trails should be maintained concurrent with park maintenance.
 The funding dedicated towards trail maintenance within the Public Works budget should be reallocated to the Parks and Recreation Department to ensure adequate funding.
-This will allow those monies to aid in trail-adjacent programming such as signage, furniture, and landscaping
+This will allow those monies to aid in trail-adjacent programming such as signage, furniture, and landscaping kansas; Private development